Compliments, Complaints and Suggestions

 For more information about the Local Government and Social Care Ombudsman visit their website: www.lgo.org.uk or telephone 0300 061 0614.

 Other ways you can contact us with a complaint, compliment or suggestion+

 - Email us at firstname.lastname@example.org

 Call in at any of our One Stop Shops

-Write to Wolverhampton Homes, Customer Feedback Team, Bilston Town Hall, Church Street, Bilston, Wolverhampton, WV14 0AP.
+Write to Wolverhampton Homes, Customer Feedback Team, Market Street, Wolverhampton, WV1 3AG.